Analytical calculation of self-force effects on a scalar particle in an eccentric orbit around a Schwarzschild black hole: Comparing with Scalar-Tensor Theories

-with $\Omega_\phi = \Delta\phi/\Delta T_r$ and $e_t$ is the time eccentricity which is related to the Darwin eccentricity $e$ via Eq.~(4.38) of \cite{Forseth:2015oua} up to third post-Newtonian order.
-To our purposes, we don't need to include the full expression and the 1PN correction is sufficient in the small eccentricity limit for the comparison.
+The first step is to change variables from $(y,e)$ to $(y,e_t)$, where $e_t$ is the time eccentricity which is related to the Darwin eccentricity $e$ via Eq.~(4.38) of \cite{Forseth:2015oua} up to third post-Newtonian order.
+For our purposes, we don't need to include the full expression and the 1PN correction is sufficient in the small eccentricity limit for the comparison.
 Hence, the relation between the two eccentricities is